Archimedes: Biography

 The details of Archimedes's life are obscure; a biography of Archimedes mentioned by Eutocius was allegedly written by his friend Heraclides Lembus, but this work has been lost, and modern scholarship is doubtful that it was written by Heraclides to begin with.

 Based on a statement by the Byzantine Greek scholar John Tzetzes that Archimedes lived for 75 years before his death in 212 BC, Archimedes is estimated to have been born c.
 287 BC in the seaport city of Syracuse, Sicily, at that time a self-governing colony in Magna Graecia.
 In the Sand-Reckoner, Archimedes gives his father's name as Phidias, an astronomer about whom nothing else is known; Plutarch wrote in his Parallel Lives that Archimedes was related to King Hiero II, the ruler of Syracuse, although Cicero and Silius Italicus suggest he was of humble origin.
 It is also unknown whether he ever married or had children, or if he ever visited Alexandria, Egypt, during his youth; though his surviving written works, addressed to Dositheus of Pelusium, a student of the Alexandrian astronomer Conon of Samos, and to the head librarian Eratosthenes of Cyrene, suggested that he maintained collegial relations with scholars based there.
 In the preface to On Spirals addressed to Dositheus, Archimedes says that "many years have elapsed since Conon's death."
 Conon of Samos lived c.
-280–220 BC, suggesting that Archimedes may have been an older man when writing some of his works.
+280, suggesting that Archimedes may have been an older man when writing some of his works.